dafydd/plan-again/README.md

 Make Unix-style .plan files useful again.

 A shell script to sync your `~/.plan` file to your GitHub profile repository as `README.md`.
-Useful for creating a public, self-maintaining status display on your GitHub profile page.
+Useful for creating a public, self-maintaining status message on your GitHub profile page.

 ## Usage
 Edit or create `~/.plan` with your message to the world.